-Rob freely admits that finger splices are more costly but in his experience this reduces quite significantly with growing experience and the much longer operational lifetime being experienced more than compensates for the higher splicing cost.
+Van Oijen freely admits that finger splices are more costly initially, but in his experience this reduces quite significantly with growing experience and the much operational lifetime longer being experienced more than compensates for the higher splicing cost.
 "The technical and economic arguments in favour of finger splicing are unquestionable.
 Finger splice joints are stronger and more durable.
 Ultra X has an appreciably better performance compared to conventional ply belt so the need to repair and re-splice joints is much less frequent".